 Strategic Partnership in Youth | 01 September 2018 – 31 May 2021

-The project was developed from a key observation within our network: many young people, particularly those with fewer opportunities, often describe themselves as non-political.
-However, we noticed that they readily engage with political topics when the issues directly affect their personal lives or local environment.
-Based on this insight, the project pursued three main objectives: to make democratic education more accessible, to equip youth work organisations with the right tools, and to build lasting connections between youth work practice and policy-making.
-The project’s activities were structured around creating three key intellectual outputs:
+The project was developed from a key observation within our network: many young people, particularly those with fewer opportunities, often describe themselves as apolitical.
+However, we noticed that they readily engage with political topics when the issues directly affect their personal lives or local environment, and when they feel that their voices are being taken seriously.
+Based on this insight, the project followed three main objectives: to make democratic education more accessible, to equip youth work organisations with the right tools, and to build lasting connections between youth work practice and policy-making.
+The project’s activities were structured around creating three key outputs:

-• Second, to support professionals on the ground, we created a practical Generation Europe Method Box.
-The network was mobilised to collect, adapt, and develop new methods for Active European Citizenship that are specifically designed to be approachable and accessible for diverse target groups.
-These methods were tested and refined in real youth activities, ensuring their effectiveness.
+- Second, to support youth work on the ground, we created a practical Generation Europe Method Box.
+The network was mobilised to collect, adapt, and develop methods for promoting Active European Citizenship that are specifically designed to be approachable and accessible to diverse target groups.
+These methods have been tested and refined in actual youth projects to ensure their effectiveness.

-• Third, in cooperation with politik-digital e.V., we developed the Digital.D liquid democracy platform.
+- Third, in cooperation with politik-digital e.V., we developed the Digital.D liquid democracy platform.
 This tool was implemented to foster communication and decision-making across our international partnerships.
-Its importance grew immensely during the Corona crisis, becoming a vital part of a new digital pedagogical concept that kept international collaboration alive.
+Its importance grew immensely during the Corona crisis, becoming a vital part of a new digital pedagogical concept that kept international collaboration alive in challanging times.
 For anyone interested, we have made the source code of Digital D available online.

-Despite challenges, the project successfully achieved all its goals.
+Despite challenges during the pandemic, the project successfully achieved all its goals.
 We have created new strategies to support Active European Citizenship, provided tangible tools for youth workers, and established a strong, sustainable network that connects practitioners with policymakers.
 This ensures that the dialogue continues and that the conditions for accessible, impactful youth work will be improved in the long term.